 Most small business owners will find it much easier to secure debt funding.
 Going this route, you’ll have a debt to pay back, but you won’t be giving up control or tied to an investor for an extended period or the life of the business.
 It’s also usually much faster than equity funding.

 It’s worth noting that there is an often-overlooked third form of small business financing that is technically neither debt nor equity funding.
-Referred to as invoice factoring or invoice financing, this source of business funding involves selling your unpaid invoices to a factoring company.
+Referred to as invoice factoring or invoice financing, this source of business funding involves selling your unpaid invoices to an invoice factoring company.
 While the concept relies on debt, it’s paid when your customers remit invoice payment to the factoring company, thus creating a third party for cash flow acceleration.
 Additional information will be covered in the related section below.

 For small business owners seeking the right financing options, it’s essential to understand the variety of business funding options available.
 Whether you’re looking for a small business loan, working capital, or venture capital to grow your business, the best type of financing will depend on your business plan and unique needs.
 Traditional bank loans and SBA loans remain popular, but alternative lenders and crowdfunding platforms are increasingly viable options for startups and entrepreneurs.